civiform/docs/docs/it-manual/sre-playbook/troubleshooting-production.md

 Investigate the server logs.
 Report any errors you find along with complete stack traces to the CiviForm maintainers.
 To view the server logs in the AWS console go to CloudWatch > Logs > Log groups, select the log group for your production deployment and view the combined log stream.

+**Symptoms**

+Server returns 504 Gateway Timeout error, especially when doing admin actions such as application exports.

+**Resolution**

+If the CiviForm server takes too long to respond to a request, the load balancer will time out.
+This can be configured by setting `export LB_IDLE_TIMEOUT=<integer>` to a value larger than the default 120 seconds in your config file and redeploying.

 ## Authentication errors

 **Symptoms**